rutwik777/LinearRegression_Explained/README.md

 import matplotlib.pyplot as plt
 ```
 ## 4. Explore the Dataset
-We read the dataset into a Pandas datafram by using command
+We read the dataset into a Pandas dataframe
 ```python
 df=pd.read_csv('/content/housing.csv')
 ```
-The [head()](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.head.html) gives the first 5 rows along with all the columns info for a quick glimpse of dataset
+The [.head()](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.head.html) gives the first 5 rows along with all the columns info for a quick glimpse of dataset
 ```python
 df.head()
 ```
-The [describe()](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.describe.html) function gives the description
+The [.describe()](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.describe.html) function gives the description
 ```python
 df.describe()
 ```